 Israel is a member of the United Nations, the International Monetary Fund, the International Bank for Reconstruction and Development and the International Finance Corporation.
 Israel is a member of the World Trade Organization and is a signatory to the General Agreement on Tariffs and Trade.
-In addition, Israel has been granted preferences under the Generalized System of Preferences from the United States, Australia, Canada and Japan.
+In addition, Israel has been granted preferences under the Generalized System of Preferences from Australia and Canada.
 These preferences allow Israel to export the products covered by such programs either duty-free or at reduced tariffs.
 Israel is also a member of the Organization for Economic Co-operation and Development, or the OECD, an international organization whose members are governments of mostly developed economies.
 The OECD's main goal is to promote policies that will improve the economic and social well-being of people around the world.

 Israel and the European Union Community, known now as the European Union, concluded a Free Trade Agreement in July 1975 that confers some advantages with respect to Israeli exports to most European countries and obligated Israel to lower its tariffs with respect to imports from these countries over a number of years.
 In 1985, Israel and the United States entered into an agreement to establish a Free Trade Area.
 The Free Trade Area has eliminated all tariff and some non-tariff barriers on most trade between the two countries.
 On January 1, 1993, an agreement between Israel and the European Free Trade Association, known as the EFTA, established a free-trade zone between Israel and the EFTA nations.
 In November 1995, Israel entered into a new agreement with the European Union, which includes a redefinition of rules of origin and other improvements, such as allowing Israel to become a member of the Research and Technology programs of the European Union.
+In June 2014, Israel joined the European Union's Horizon 2020 Research and Innovation program.
 In recent years, Israel has established commercial and trade relations with a number of other nations, including Russia, China, India, Turkey and other nations in Eastern Europe and Asia.